Bondage (BDSM): Safety

 Bondage is safer when conducted between sober, trusted partners who are fully aware of the risks involved and the precautions necessary to ensure safety, such as informed consent.
 Partners who are in committed relationships may have a greater basis for trusting each other.
 Performing acts in a supervised location, such as a dungeon, or with a group of trusted friends may also increase safety.

 There is also a subculture of people who seek out others interested in bondage and pursue such activities with people who they do not know well.
-This subculture has given rise to Safe, Sane & Consensual.
+This subculture has given rise to the set of principles known as safe, sane and consensual.